England cricket team: 1950s

-Their fortunes changed on the 1953 Ashes tour as they won the series 1–0.
+Their fortunes against Australia changed on the 1953 Ashes tour as they won the series 1–0.
 England did not lose a series between their 1950–51 and 1958–59 tours of Australia and secured famous victory in 1954–55 under the captaincy of Len Hutton, thanks to Frank Tyson whose 6/85 at Sydney and 7/27 at Melbourne are remembered as the fastest bowling ever seen in Australia.
 The 1956 series was remembered for the bowling of Jim Laker who took 46 wickets at an average of 9.62, including figures of 19/90 at Old Trafford.
 After drawing to South Africa, England defeated the West Indies and New Zealand comfortably.

 The England team then left for Australia in the 1958–59 season with a team that had been hailed as the strongest ever to leave on an Ashes tour but lost the series 4–0 as Richie Benaud's revitalised Australians were too strong, with England struggling with the bat throughout the series.

 On 24 August 1959, England inflicted its only 5–0 whitewash over India.
 All out for 194 at The Oval, India lost the last test by an innings.
 England's batsman Ken Barrington and Colin Cowdrey both had an excellent series with the bat, with Barrington scoring 357 runs across the series and Cowdrey scoring 344.